alexh3422/CS-REGEX-TUTORIAL/REGEX_GUIDE.md

 ### Bracket Expressions

-Bracket expressions, which are also known as character classes, match any single character from a set of characters.
+BRACKET EXPRESSIONS, which are also known as CHARACTER CLASSES, match any single character from a set of characters.
 They are created using square brackets [ ], including any combination of characters, ranges, and predefined character classes.

 ### Greedy and Lazy Match

+GREEDY and LAZY MATCHING refers to how regular expressions match patterns in text.
+Greedy matching is the default behavior, where the regular expression tries to match as much text as possible while still allowing the overall pattern to match.

+EXAMPLE:  the regular expression /a.+c/ would match the entire string "abc123cdef", as it matches the "a" at the beginning, then greedily matches all of the characters up to the "c" at the end.
+Lazy matching, on the other hand, matches as little text as possible while still allowing the pattern to match.
+This is accomplished by appending a ? to the quantifier.

+EXAMPLE:  the regular expression /a.+?c/ would match only the substring "ABC", as it matches the "a" at the beginning, then lazily matches as few characters as possible until it reaches the "c" at the end.

 ### Boundaries